What Is a CDP for Managers? A Practical Starter Pack

 • Your marketing team regularly waits on IT to pull audience segments, build reports, or connect data sources before they can launch anything.

-• You're investing in personalization but can't prove it works, because attribution is fragmented and you can't connect campaign activity to actual revenue outcomes.
+• You are investing in personalization but cannot prove it works, because attribution is fragmented and you cannot connect campaign activity to revenue outcomes.

-• You're facing growing privacy and consent complexity.
-GDPR, consent management, data subject requests.
-You're managing it manually or across multiple tools without a single source of truth.
+• You are facing growing privacy and consent complexity: GDPR, consent management, data subject requests, and manual handling across multiple tools.

-• You've outgrown your current stack.
-Your marketing automation tool or CRM is being stretched beyond what it was designed to do, and you're hitting walls on data volume, real-time processing, or cross-channel orchestration.
+• You have outgrown your current stack.
+Your marketing automation tool or CRM is being stretched beyond what it was designed to do, and you are hitting walls on data volume, real-time processing, or cross-channel orchestration.

 If three or more apply, a CDP conversation is worth having.
 If only one or two apply, you may get more value from fixing data integration or process alignment first.
-That's a less expensive and often more impactful starting point.
+That is a less expensive and often more impactful starting point.

 How a Manager Should Measure CDP Value